zlahham/tv_kiosks/README.md

 This will install Ruby version 2.4.2 and the `-v` flag makes the process verbose, i.e. showing you every step of the process.

-After the installation is complete, please verify and then make that version as the global version if you want.
+After the installation is complete, please verify it.

 ```sh
 $ rbenv versions